Back to Blog

 ->sum('amount');

-But we didn’t stop at raw queries.
-We wanted stakeholders—product leads, finance, compliance—to explore the data themselves.
+But I didn’t stop at raw queries.
+I wanted stakeholders—product leads, finance, compliance—to explore the data themselves.

 Querying the Past: Secure Filament Admin Integration

 Enter Filament PHP.
-We used it to build a lightweight, role-gated admin panel where authorized users could explore sales trends without writing SQL.
+I used it to build a lightweight, role-gated admin panel where authorized users could explore sales trends without writing SQL.

-We created a Filament Resource for HistoricalSale with custom filters for date ranges, regions, and product categories.
-We also added summary widgets to show high-level KPIs: total sales, average order value, refund rates.
+I created a Filament Resource for HistoricalSale with custom filters for date ranges, regions, and product categories.
+I also added summary widgets to show high-level KPIs: total sales, average order value, refund rates.

 // app/Filament/Resources/HistoricalSaleResource.php